RLOPaulMeier/handsup/handsup/README.md

 /hu = Get your Hands Up
 /huk = Get your handsup -> get on your knees -> get your hands on your head

+You can also put your hands up by holding "X".

+To stop the animation you can press also "x" or you can set Config.UseStopCommand to true so you can simple stop the animation with the command "stopanimation".

+The Code ist full accessible so you can change anything you want.
+You can also change the commands in the config.lua to every command you want.

 For any help or bugs write a issue or post a answer under the release topic.

 How to Install: